Desno365/Minecraft-Button-Library/README.md

 Changelog
 ---------
 ```
+1.2.4:
+ - Added the function MinecraftButtonLibrary.addMinecraftStyleToTextView(textview) that allows you to convert any TextView/TextView subclass (like the Switch class) to a Minecraft style

 1.2.3:
  - Added a new argument in the MinecraftButton() function to set a custom color for the button without changing the default color, now the arguments are MinecraftButton(int textSize, bool enableSound, String customTextColor)
 ```